-These two are our hope for the Olympics, if they are trained well right now, they have a bright chance of representing Pakistan in Olympics.
+These two are our hope for the Olympics, if they are trained well beginning today, they have a bright chance of representing Pakistan in the 2020 Olympics.
 Habibullah is from Islamabad.
 He used to have a soup stall outside PolyClinic Hospital (which was removed by CDA recently), now he has been offered a job by Islamabad Cycling Association.

-Haroon and I go a long way back, even before we started our university we had met.
-He called me to get some pictures of the cycling team before they left for the championship in Bahrain.
-I went to Jinnah Stadium and underneath the stadium is the Jinnah Hostel.
+Haroon and I go a long way back, even before we started our university we had met at the home of a cyclist enthusiast, a common friend.
+Haroon called me to Jinnah Stadium to take some pictures of the cycling team before they left for the championship in Bahrain.
+Underneath the stadiums seating is the Jinnah Hostel.
 The boys were staying at room no. 109.

 I had never been inside the hostels, so it seemed like a fantastic opportunity to get some documentary shots of our cycling team.
-This was the entrance to the Jinnah Hostel, where cyclists, runners gymnasts and other sportsmen resided.
+This image shows the entrance to the Jinnah Hostel, where cyclists, runners gymnasts and other sportsmen resided.

 As I entered the hostel, I wasn't surprised to see the depilated condition of the place.
 It looked like a place where you could film a horror movie.